janvier-s/CuePorter/README.md

 ## Requirements

-- macOS (tested on Apple Silicon; should work on Intel)
+- App works on macOS (tested on Apple Silicon; should work on Intel)
+- Source code works on all platforms
 - Your audio files must already have Mixed in Key cue point tags

 ## Installation